Code-Institute-Submissions/ms1_d_r_plastering/README.md

 #### Business Objectives

-- The website will provide detailed information to its users of the services provided by 'D R Plastering'
+- The website will provide detailed information to its users of the services provided by 'D R Plastering'.
-- The site will contain testomonials for users to read/view - provided from previous clients
+- The site will contain testomonials for users to read/view - provided from previous clients.
-- The user will be able to request a free, no obligation quote for work to be completed using the site
+- The user will be able to request a free, no obligation quote for work to be completed using the site.
-- Contact details will be clearly available throughout the site - making it easy for potential clients to make contact with 'D R Plastering' if desired
+- Contact details will be clearly available throughout the site - making it easy for potential clients to make contact with 'D R Plastering' if desired.

 #### Users visiting this website will be:

 - Looking to engage with a professional tradesperson, for plastering work to be completed.
-- Curious about the services offered
+- Curious about the services offered.
-- Seeking a quote based on their bespoke needs
+- Seeking a quote based on their bespoke needs.

 #### Project Goals

-- Create a clear, easily navigatable website for the user
+- Create a clear, easily navigatable website for the user.
-- Use a consitent, clear theme throughout the site - which compliments the services provided
+- Use a consitent, clear theme throughout the site - which compliments the services provided.
 - Include all requested information onto the site for the business - consider appropriate pages and required content to achieve a positive user experience, which instills confidence in the services being offered to the user.

 #### User Stories